iwasse/clear-redis-cache/README.md

 # ClearRedisCache

-a node.js to clear redis cache using http protocol
+a node.js project to clear redis cache using express framework

 ## Install